 Expected Graduation: 2022

-Relevant Coursework: Dining Room and Bar Management, Hospitality Industry Managerial Accounting, Food Operation Management, Food & Beverage Operations, Hospitality and Tourism Operations, Restaurant Business Fundamentals, Food Service Industry Laws & Ethics.
+Relevant Course Review: Dining Room and Bar Management, Hospitality Industry Managerial Accounting, Food Operation Management, Food & Beverage Operations, Hospitality and Tourism Operations, Restaurant Business Fundamentals, Food Service Industry Laws & Ethics.

 - Friendly & Personable

 - Calm in Fast-Paced Environment

 - Point of Sale / Till

 - Certified Food Service Professional (CFSP), working towards completion in 2022

 - The Waiter's Academy Certificate, 2021

 - The Sustainable Restaurant Association

 Here’s how to write a waiter CV or waitress CV of your own: